Using the cf CLI with a proxy server

 Page last updated:

-If you have an HTTP or SOCKS5 proxy server on your network between a host running the cf CLI and your API endpoint, you must set https_proxy with the hostname or IP address of the proxy server.
-The https_proxy environment variable holds the hostname or IP address of your proxy server.
+If you have an HTTP or SOCKS5 proxy server on your network between a host running the Cloud Foundry Command Line Interface (cf CLI) and your API endpoint, you must set the https_proxy variable with the hostname or IP address of the proxy server.
+The https_proxy environment variable holds the hostname or IP address of the proxy server.

-The https_proxy is a standard environment variable.
-As with any environment variable, the specific steps you use to set it depends on your operating system.
+The https_proxy variable is a standard environment variable.
+As with any environment variable, the specific steps used to set it depends on your operating system.

 Format of https_proxy